Patient Informed Consent

-In order to receive acupuncture & bodywork services at Kent Biomedical Acupuncture, as a new patient you will be asked to fill out a personal medical history and sign your consent to treatment.
-As with any medical procedure, it is important for the patient to be informed of possible or probable risks.
+In order to receive Wellness services at Kent Biomedical Acupuncture, new patients are asked to fill out a personal medical history and sign consent to treatment.
+Accurate information helps us understand and appreciate your body and your experience.
+As with any medical or physical therapy, it is important for the patient to be informed of possible risks.

-Physical bodywork generally serves to increase circulation and natural health, and decrease pain and disease.
-Every person is unique, and treatment results may vary.
+Physical medicine generally serves to increase or optimize circulation and natural health, and decrease pain and disease.
+Every person is unique in their genetics, lifestyle, physiological condition and self-healing potential.
+Therefore, individual treatment and treatment results may vary.
 One person may feel better after one treatment, while another person may feel sore and have a slower healing response.
-Optimal results usually occur with multiple visits, similar to physical therapy.

 To maximize healing results, rest or light activity is strongly recommended after treatment.

 Stephanie Mauri, L.Ac., Dipl.
 NCCAOM is nationally certified in Clean Needle Technique.

 There are inherent risks in Acupuncture, though the documented incidences of any negative effect are very low.
 The most common risks of Acupuncture are dizziness, fainting, bleeding or bruising at the needle site (documented occurrence less than 4%).
 Though acupuncture is gentle, and bleeding is rare, please inform the practitioner if you have problems with bleeding or clotting, or take any blood-thinning medication.
 Traditional techniques can be very helpful for a chief complaint.
 Therapeutically bleeding a point of a couple drops of blood can effectively clear heat, inflammation and stagnation, and stimulate fresh blood production.